-Bubba Watson Throws "Big Pink" at Tiger and Lefty
+Bubba Watson brings out "Big Pink" at the U.S. Open.

 You saw golf history last April when a guy named Bubba won the Masters with, of all things, a pink driver.